For more information about our program, please contact Tracy D. Foote, our program coordinator, at (352) 333-5984.

 - Denial of a specific request for vacation is a leadership decision on the part of the officers of the program and is not considered a grievance

-- 10 days paid sick time per year
+- 10 days paid sick time per year (rollover days may be available from the previous year)

 - Up to 5 days continuing education (PGY2 and higher for conference attendance, fellowship interviews, board review, etc.)